amoe/lotdd/lotdd_notes.md

 Don't sweat the details of design.
 Just "focus on class names, dependencies, and maybe a few key public behaviors."
 What are the main elements of the system and the main interactions between them?

+Regarding the least-access principle (public vs private members):

+> However, if you need to relax access to allow tests to verify that things
+> actually work as intended, you shouldn’t worry most of the time.
+If everything
+> is tested, the tests will likely protect your system against
+> stupidity.
+Knowing the system works is far more compelling than over- doting
+> on a vague concern about future abuse.

+So we have a similar attitude here to Python's one.

+> With the notion of using simple, incremental design as your primary design
+> driver, the refactoring step is where much of the real work gets done.
+Anything
+> that keeps you from refactoring easily, or even from wanting to refactor, is
+> bad.
+Very bad.
+When you stop refactoring incrementally, your system will
+> start degrading quickly.

+So we aim to prevent all the mental blockers from refactoring.
+(Adjusting tests presumably not being one of them!)